bugsbugsbux/jjj/understanding-j.md

 # Appendix

+## J shell scripts:

+J scripts are plaintext files, should use the extension `.ijs` and may have a _shebang as first line_ (`#!` + the path to the J executable).

+_Arguments_ to the script are saved as boxed strings in variable `ARGV_z_` in elements 3 and higher; element 2 is the path of the script (as used on the commandline) and the first and only argument which is always available is the name of the command which invoked the process (as used on the commandline; usually `jconsole`).
+Arguments to the J interpreter, which are not passed to the script, are not listed in `ARGV`.
+Thus in a script invoked like with `../j9.4/bin/jconsole -noel ./file.ijs foo 123` has `ARGV -: '../j9.4/bin/jconsole';'./file.ijs';'foo';'123'` while just running the interpreter from PATH interactively (`jconsole`) only has `ARGV -: <'jconsole'`.

+To access _environment variables_ use verb `getenv` which returns boolean `0` if it is not defined.
+(Note: environment variables have to be strings thus the boolean cannot be confused with a value `'0'`.)

+Use verbs `stdout` and `stderr` to write to these file-descriptors and do _not_ append a newline (unlike `echo`).

+Stdin is interpreted as input to the **interactive session which starts after the interpreter finished the supplied script** -- unless the script prevents starting the interactive session by _terminating explicitly_ with `exit` (takes the number which shall be the process' exit/return code as argument), or _consumes stdin_ with verb `stdin`, which returns it as a string.
+Since `stdin` and `stdout` are inverses, outputting the transformation of user input can be written conveniently using `&.`; for example the script `|. &. stdin ''` reverses the input and could be executed like so:
+`echo -n -e 'hello\nworld' | jconsole script.ijs`
+A string can be split into boxed lines using monadic `cutopen`.

 ## String Representation and Unicode:

 Note: For this section to display properly a font with support for emoji